-In June 2016, The FASB issued ASU No.2016-13 Financial Instruments-Credit Losses (Subtopic) Measurement of Credit Losses on Financial Instruments.
+In June 2016, The FASB issued ASU No.2016-13 Measurement of Credit Losses on Financial Instruments (Topic 326), which replaces the current GAAP incurred loss impairment methodology with one that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 The amendments in this Update for the Institution are effective for the year ended December 31, 2023.